-As Georgia's only Master of Music Therapy program, we provide the opportunity to acquire an advanced theoretical, research and practical base for meeting the changing needs of the people served by the profession.
+As Georgia's only online Master of Music Therapy program, we provide the opportunity to acquire an advanced theoretical, research and practical base for meeting the changing needs of the people served by the profession.
 By means of online education, teleconferencing and video conferencing, this program permits the establishment of virtual collaborative learning communities not limited by geographic constraints.
 Students are expected to attend virtual synchronous classes (face-to-face on an online platform) with our graduate faculty.
 Virtual synchronous intensive seminars occur at the beginning of the fall and spring semesters and are mandatory as part of the degree program.
 Our Master of Music Therapy degree advances students from competencies achieved in undergraduate studies to competencies which are in depth, analytic, interdisciplinary and global.
-Applicants to the music therapy program must have completed a bachelors degree in music therapy, including an internship in an approved program, have completed a degree equivalency program, or have a bachelor's degree in a music-related field and are interested in an equivalency.
+Applicants to the music therapy program must have completed a bachelors degree in music therapy, including an internship in an approved program, have completed a degree equivalency program.

 Georgia College is accredited by the National Association of Schools of Music (NASM) and approved by the American Music Therapy Association (AMTA).

 See some of our students in action!
 Music therapy students perform “Eye of the Tiger” with musicians who happen to have developmental disabilities.